BaptBuch/THP-POO/README.md

-Welcome to a Ruby program !
+Welcome to my Fight games.